It just goes on and on.

 The Portland Timbers, on the back of two straight wins and seemingly in their best form of the of the year, traveled to Houston to play the last-place Dynamo on Saturday night at BBVA Compass Stadium and were summarily thrashed.

 It was a dreadful performance.
-Portland surrendered a hat-trick a player in Houston's Mauro Manotas who entered the game with just a single career MLS goal.
+Portland surrendered a hat-trick to a player in Houston's Mauro Manotas who entered the game with just a single career MLS goal.
 The final score would read 3-1, but it easily could have been worse.
 The Timbers needn't have shown up.

 At this point, Portland's road woes should come as no surprise.
 As confounding as it is, this team has demonstrated at every turn this season that it can't win away from home.
 Now, with games in El Salvador and Colorado looming in the next week, the Timbers' 2016 fate is as uncertain as ever before.